 A concussion can be simply defined as a disruption in neurological functioning following a significant impact to the head or elsewhere on the body.
 This causes a biochemical imbalance within brain cells as well as decreased blood flow and temporary energy deficits within the brain.

 Essentially, the acceleration/deceleration of the brain in the skull causes a stretching of the nerves.
 This stretch causes a molecule called ATP to be released, resulting in a bunch of nerves firing at once.
 This initial stage is an energy crisis and results in low ATP stores, which is an issue because ATP is what tells our nerves to fire, and we need our nerves to fire to do/comprehend everything!
 It is once these ATP stores are fully restored that we are able to get back to everything we would like to do.
-The problem is, you often feel symptom free before your ATP stores have fully recovered.
+The problem is, that you often feel symptom-free before your ATP stores have fully recovered.
 If this is the case, your brain remains extremely vulnerable to re-injury.
 We offer both baseline tests and post-concussion testing which will allow us to determine when the time should be right to return to regular activities.

 Concussions often occur with various 'peripheral' issues.
 Ie; neck pain, dizziness, blurred vision, cognitive difficulties, headaches, and more.
 These peripheral issues are where we can really jump in and help as Physiotherapists.
 Through various exercises and manual techniques, we have your solution to recovery!

-Allow us to help you return to your sport and/or day to day life!
+Allow us to help you return to your sport and/or day-to-day life!

 Dizzy?
 Lightheaded?
 Vertigo (ie; room spinning)?
 Nausea?
 Imbalance?